juseljuk/bobchestrate-workshop/advanced/part0-setup/README.md

 2. Click **Get API Key** (free tier)
 3. Register and copy your key

-> You'll set these as environment variables when running `import-all.sh` in Part 1:
+> You'll set these as environment variables later in Part 1:
 >
 > ```bash
 > export GROQ_API_KEY=gsk_your_key_here